spacetelescope/drizzlepac/doc/source/multivisit_api.rst

 ******************************************
 Python Interface for MVM Processing Code
 ******************************************
-The ``hapmultisequencer.py`` module is part of the drizzlepac package and calls utilities which are intended to be used with Multi-visit Mosaic (MVM) data and to be imported into other Python programs or a Python session for interactive data analysis.
+The `~drizzlepac.hapmultisequencer` module is part of the drizzlepac package and calls utilities which are intended to be used with Multi-visit Mosaic (MVM) data and to be imported into other Python programs or a Python session for interactive data analysis.